ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i36.png "Open SQL Editor")

-Before we run any complicated queries in the "SQL Editor," we should first verify that we can readily access all of the data in our tables.
-We'll do that with a few basic UNION parameters.
+Before we run any complicated queries in the "SQL Editor," we should first verify that we can readily access all of the data in the tables.
+We'll do that with a few basic UNION parameters in the query.

 Paste the code below into the "SQL Editor":